As U.S. Launches Swine Flu Emergency, Worcester Eliminates Staff That Protects City

-As the nation mobilized to confront the intensifying outbreak of swine flu, a coalition of more than 30 civic, community, labor and health care organizations/leaders held a press a conference on April 29 in front of the Worcester Department of Health and Human Services to launch a campaign to preserve public health services in the city of Worcester—the very services that would protect the residents of the state’s second largest city from swine flu, as well as 150 other infectious diseases.
+WORCESTER, MA. — As the nation mobilizes to confront the intensifying outbreak of swine flu, a coalition of more than 30 civic, community, labor and health care organizations/leaders will hold a press a conference today at 11 am in front of the Worcester Department of Health and Human Services, 25 Meade Street in Worcester to launch a campaign to preserve public health services in the city of Worcester – the very services that would protect the residents of the state’s second largest city from swine flu, as well as 150 other infectious diseases.

-The event, organized by the Massachusetts Public Health Association, featured speeches by a number of local public health experts who joined the growing coalition.
-A joint letter of concern from the coalition was delivered by these same experts to City Manager Michael V. O’Brien, Mayor Konstantina Lukes and the Worcester City Council.
-The letter announced the coalition’s opposition to the recently announced budget cuts that eliminated virtually all services provided by the city’s public health department.
-Public health services slated for elimination by these cuts include: surveillance control and prevention of numerous infectious diseases; immunization clinics to protect vulnerable children and adults; health services and screening for the elderly; and emergency preparedness and response to natural disasters and potential terrorist attacks.
+The event, organized by the Massachusetts Public Health Association, will feature speeches by a number of local public health experts who have joined the growing coalition.
+Featured at this event will be the release of a joint letter of concern from the coalition that has been delivered to City Manager Michael V. O’Brien, Mayor Konstantina Lukes and the Worcester City Council, opposing the recently announced budget cuts that eliminated virtually all services provided by the city’s public health department.
+Public health services slated for elimination by these cuts include: surveillance control and prevention of numerous infectious diseases; immunization clinics to protect vulnerable children and adults; health services and screening for the elderly living at City housing authority sites and emergency preparedness and response to natural disasters and potential terrorist attacks.